-The Monastery of the Holy Cross was formally established in 1988 when our three founding brothers, Fr.
-Thomas-Benedict Baxter, Fr.
-Brendan Creeden and Fr.
-Edward Glanzmann, returned from a year’s novitiate with the Community of Jerusalem in Paris.
+The Monastery of the Holy Cross was formally established in 1988 when our three founding brothers, Father Thomas-Benedict Baxter, Father Brendan and Father Edward, returned from a year’s novitiate with the Community of Jerusalem in Paris.
 Having spent several years in the missions in Haiti and Brazil, the three came to an agreement that God was calling them to form a community of prayer, a mission of evangelization to our own increasingly secularized culture.
 The community initially settled in the diocese of Crookston, Minnesota, where they served in parish work.
-Fr.
-Edward was the first prior, and Fr.
-Thomas-Benedict was chosen to succeed him shortly before their departure from Minnesota.
+Father Edward was the first prior, and Father Thomas-Benedict was chosen to succeed him shortly before their departure from Minnesota.

 His Eminence Joseph Cardinal Bernadin invited the community to the Archdiocese of Chicago in 1991, where they could fulfill their particular charism of contemplation in the city.
 The timing was auspicious; the closing of some 40 parishes in 1989 had left a number of church buildings unused.
 Given a choice of the use of these former parish buildings, the brothers chose the former Immaculate Conception church, both for its nearness to downtown as well as for its remarkable beauty.

 This beauty was in part hidden, as during the two years of its being closed, the church had been used as a warehouse and had suffered a good deal of damage.
 The initial years in Chicago were thus spent renovating the church, including the construction of a loft in the church attic as a space for guests, and establishing a rhythm of liturgical life.
 The liturgy in the early years was borrowed from the Community of Jerusalem, but needed to be translated into English from the original French.